Carjacking Arrests Up Thanks To Community Efforts, CPD And Possibly The Weather

-CHICAGO (CBS) — A Twitter storm Thursday from Chicago Police Superintendent David Brown.
+CHICAGO (CBS) — A Twitter storm came Thursday from Chicago Police Superintendent David Brown.

 Each tweet announced arrest after arrest of suspected carjackers across the city.
-There’s been an uptick in arrests in recent weeks as well.READ MORE: Cayce Williams, Man Convicted Of Murder In 1997 Murder Of 20-Month-Old Quortney Kley, Released From Prison
+There’s been an uptick in arrests in recent weeks as well.READ MORE: Two Wounded In Shooting On Eisenhower Expressway

 But are police really making a dent in the carjacking crisis plaguing the city?